emmo-repo/domain-electrochemistry/_sources/userguide/chapter0_preface/jsonld.rst.txt

 }
 ```

-.. example:: Example: A Simple Description of a Person
+.. admonition:: Example: A Simple Description of a Person

    Below is an example of JSON-LD code for describing a person: